fastforwardlabs/structural-time-series/README.md

 ```
 .
 ├── apps      # Two small Streamlit applications.
+├── cml       # This folder contains scripts that facilitate the project launch on CML.
 ├── data      # This folder contains starter data, and is where forecasts will live.
 ├── scripts   # This is where all the code that does something lives.
 └── sts       # A small library of useful functions.